FinchMoscow/AnimatedBar/README.md

 }
 ```

-### Setting from menu
+## Setting from menu

-If you use `AnimatedBar` or its subclass, you can also set items from menu resource file.
-Place you menu.xml file in /menu directory and set it to ActionBar with `setFromMenu`:
+If you use `AnimatedBar` or its subclass, you can also set items from a menu resource file.

+Place you menu.xml file under the */menu* resource directory:
 ```
 <menu xmlns:android="http://schemas.android.com/apk/res/android">